Project-CoDiSS/CoDiSS/README.md

 agents and calculates the quanta inhaled by healthy agents.
 Based on stochastic calculations, the simulation predicts probable new infections, makes agents infected by chance and continues the simulation based on the agents' new status.

 The CoDiss module consists of two main classes: Model and Agent.
-Both classes inherit from the ABS.py (Agent-Based Simulation); this file is taken from the github repository:
+Both classes inherit from the general purpose ABS.py (Agent-Based Simulation) developed as AgentBuilt module:
 	https://github.com/Project-AgentBuilt/AgentBuilt

  1) The Model class is responsible for setting up the simulation environment,  including defining the parameters and initial conditions of the simulation.